tubetraveller/overview_mlops_wine_quality_student/README.md

 These utilities will streamline the loading of configurations and ensure necessary directories are created.

+Let' get to work!

+## The task
-For the next steps you can use the notebook `workflow_steps.ipynb` to guide you through the code you'll need to write on each of the corresponding files 🧑‍💻
+For the next steps you can use the notebook `workflow_steps.ipynb` to guide you through the code you'll need to write on each of the corresponding files 🧑‍💻 The task consist of five steps which will help you implement a modularized workflow of an MLOps project.

-## Step 3: Define Configuration Classes 🧩
+## Step 1: Define Configuration Classes 🧩
-In `src/entity.py` define `dataclasses` for configuration objects:
+Start by writing the configuration objects in `src/entity.py`.
+These configurations will help in managing the settings and parameters required for each stage in a clean and organized manner.
+Using the *Step 1* section in the notebook, define `dataclasses` for configuration objects:

 * DataIngestionConfig
 * DataValidationConfig